vishvAsa/kalpAntaram/kANe/v5p2/00/Chronological_Table.md

 Tristhalīsetu, Prayogaratna etc. 1520 A. D.-1575 A. D.-Raghunandana, author of many

-works called Tattvas, such as Tithitattva, Ekādasi
+works called Tattvas, such as Tithitattva, Ekādaśī

 tattra etc. 1554 A. D.-1626 A. D.- Appayyadikṣita, author of